analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 -   Used for comparison across time periods and/or segments
 -   Input to data-informed decision making process
 -   Standardize way to track performance
--   Online metric improvement hypotheses typically can be tested via AB testing
+-   Online metric improvement hypotheses can often be tested via AB testing

 ##### Pitfalls -